How AI Agents Verify Email Addresses Before Sending

 Can an AI agent verify an email without an API key or account?

 Yes.
-InboxPolicy supports x402: an agent sends a keyless request, gets back an HTTP 402 with machine-readable payment requirements, attaches an X-PAYMENT header, and pays $0.01 in USDC on Base.
+InboxPolicy supports x402: an agent sends a keyless request, gets back an HTTP 402 with machine-readable payment requirements, attaches a PAYMENT-SIGNATURE header, and pays $0.01 in USDC on Base.
 The response includes the send-decision plus an on-chain settlement receipt, all without creating an account or holding an API key.

 What tools does the InboxPolicy MCP server expose?

-The MCP server exposes decide_send, verify_email, batch tools, and a usage tool. decide_send returns the full send-decision, action, confidence, SMTP evidence, that an agent can branch on directly, while verify_email and the batch tools support checking single addresses or many at once inside the same agent workflow.
+The MCP server exposes decide_send, verify_email, batch tools, and a usage tool. decide_send returns the full send-decision, action, confidence, and normalized signals that an agent can branch on directly, while verify_email and the batch tools support checking single addresses or many at once inside the same agent workflow.

 What does InboxPolicy return instead of a valid/invalid status?

-InboxPolicy returns one action: send, send_with_caution, review, retry_later, or avoid, plus a confidence score and the SMTP evidence behind it.
+InboxPolicy returns one action: send, send_with_caution, review, retry_later, or avoid, plus a confidence score and normalized signals.
 This replaces raw status fields like valid, invalid, unknown, or catch-all, so an agent can switch on one field instead of re-implementing status-to-decision logic in every pipeline.

 Does InboxPolicy guess on unknown or catch-all addresses?

-No. Unknown and catch-all results, which cover roughly 30-40% of B2B addresses, map to the review action rather than send.
+No. Unknown results map to review.
+Catch-all results map to review by default or send_with_caution under aggressive strictness.
 InboxPolicy treats an unconfirmed mailbox as needing further review instead of assuming it is safe to send to, since a catch-all server accepts all recipients without confirming any specific one exists.

 How does InboxPolicy prevent an agent from being billed twice on a retry?